sergiocollado/potpourri/Notes_on_Linux/Notes_on_linux_kernel_modules.md

  ### Export a variable or a function

 Use: `EXPORT_SYMBOL(<variable_name>)`.

+You can check how the macro is defined here: https://elixir.bootlin.com/linux/latest/source/include/linux/export.h#L56

 To check if it was exported, use: `cat /proc/kallsyms | grep <exported_symbol>`